 Consequences of weather and climate changes for marine and freshwater ecosystems – conceptual and operational forecasting of the aquatic environment.
 A Danish research program with nine partners from interdisciplinary institutions in Denmark.
-GRAS will provide information and data derived from satellite images.
+DHI GRAS provided information and data derived from satellite images.

 Operational Supply of Chlorophyll a maps (July – August 2002)

 DHI GRAS deliered near real time chlorophyll a maps derived from SeaWiFS imagery to The Danish National Research Institute, The Finnish Institute of Marine Research and four Danish counties.